EMD: Explicit Motion Modeling for High-Quality Street Gaussian Splatting: Abstract

 \section{Abstract}

 Photorealistic reconstruction of street scenes is essential for developing real-world simulators in autonomous driving.
 While recent methods based on 3D/4D Gaussian Splatting (GS) have demonstrated promising results, they still encounter challenges in complex street scenes due to the unpredictable motion of dynamic objects.
 Current methods typically decompose street scenes into static and dynamic objects, learning the Gaussians in either a supervised manner (e.g., w/ 3D bounding-box) or a self-supervised manner (e.g., w/o 3D bounding-box).
 However, these approaches do not effectively model the motions of dynamic objects (e.g., the motion speed of pedestrians is clearly different from that of vehicles), resulting in suboptimal scene decomposition.
 To address this, we propose Explicit Motion Decomposition (EMD), which models the motions of dynamic objects by introducing learnable motion embeddings to the Gaussians, enhancing the decomposition in street scenes.
-The proposed EMD is a plug-and-play approach applicable to various baseline methods.
-We also propose tailored training strategies to apply EMD to both supervised and self-supervised baselines.
-Through comprehensive experimentation, we illustrate the effectiveness of our approach with various established baselines.
-The code will be released at: https://qingpowuwu.github.io/emdgaussian.github.io/.
+The proposed plug-and-play EMD module compensates for the lack of motion modeling in self-supervised street Gaussian splatting methods.
+We also introduce tailored training strategies to extend EMD to supervised approaches.
+Comprehensive experiments demonstrate the effectiveness of our method, achieving state-of-the-art novel view synthesis performance in self-supervised settings.
+The code is available at: \href{https://qingpowuwu.github.io/emd}{https://qingpowuwu.github.io/emd}.